The heat kernel on the diagonal for a compact metric graph: Preliminaries

 \begin{example} Consider a two-petal flower graph (i.e., two loops joined at a point) of total length $L$.
 The graph is invariant under reflection of the petals keeping the vertex and the extreme point of the petals invariant.
-As a consequence the eigenfunctions are either even or odd with respect to the reflection.
+We can thus assume that the eigenfunctions are either even or odd with respect to the reflection.
 Suppose that the edge ${\bf e}_1$ has length $a<L$ and is parametrized by $x \in [0,a]$.
 Then the even eigenfunctions are proportional to $\cos\left( \frac{2\pi k}{L}(x - a/2)\right)$ while the odd eigenfunctions vanish at the vertex.
-Consequently, the eigenfunction expansion for the heat kernel on the diagonal, within this edge, can be written in the form
+Consequently, the eigenfunction expansion for the heat kernel on the diagonal on this edge, denoted by $h_{{\bf e}_1}(t,\cdot)$, can be written in the form

-Note that there is no contribution from the eigenfunctions with frequency $2\pi k/(L-a)$, because these are supported only on the edge of length $L-a$.
+Note that there is no contribution from the eigenfunctions with frequency $2\pi k/(L-a)$, because these are supported only on the edge ${\bf e}_2$.

-The eigenvalue expansion of $h_{{\bf e}_1}(t,x)$ can be rewritten in the form of \eqref{KPS.formula} using Poisson summation.
+The eigenvalue expansion of $h_{{\bf e}_1}(t,\cdot)$ can be rewritten in the form of \eqref{KPS.formula} using Poisson summation.
 The result is

 \end{example}